stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 ## Open and close the shell

-Open a terminal and type `python` or `ipython`.
+Open a Bash terminal and type `python` or `ipython`.

-You should now be in the interactive shell and see text that resembles the below.
+You should now be in the interactive *Python* shell and see text that resembles the below.

-> Note that the Ipython shell will look slightly different
+> The Ipython shell will look slightly different

 ```
 Python 3.7.8 (default, Jul 17 2020, 15:36:36)